-The disposition process in Superior Court is as follows:
+In a Georgia felony case process, the disposition course in Superior Court is as follows:

 Grand Jury- The Grand Jury is the citizen body that determines whether there is enough evidence to proceed to trial.
 If so, an indictment or formal criminal charge against a defendant is issued.
 Grand Jury hearings are confidential and closed to the public.